 What is DriverMaker Plus?

-DriveMaker Plus is the full version of DriveMaker and allows you to mount or map an FTP or FTPS (encrypted and secure TLS/SSL link to FTP server) site to your Windows PC or Windows Server as a drive letter, for example: D:.
+DriveMaker Plus is the full version of DriveMaker and allows you to mount or map an SFTP, FTP, or FTPS (encrypted and secure TLS/SSL link to FTP server) site to your Windows PC or Windows Server as a drive letter, for example: D:.
 Your favorite software, including the command prompt, anti-virus, Microsoft Excel, Word, etc. can now access your FTP files and folders as if they were local.
 When files are added and updated, the changes are uploaded to the FTP site automatically in the background.
-DriveMaker Plus licenses are included in BackupChain Backup Software and also in our cloud storage plans.
+DriveMaker Plus works with BackupChain Backup Software and is included in our cloud storage plans.

 What does DriverMaker Plus offer that DriveMaker Freeware doesn’t?

 - DriveMaker Plus can connect to multiple SFTP and FTP drives at the same time